Holding Costs Guide

 6 tips to reduce holding costs

-You calculate your inventory holding costs, and realise they’re way too high — what do you do next?
+You calculate your inventory holding costs, and realize they’re way too high — what do you do next?
 Here are a few best practices to implement in your ecommerce business that can help you lower your inventory holding costs.

 1. Optimise inventory levels to avoid overstocks